thezeroalpha/dotfiles/README.md

 * `vimwiki_md`: convert vimwiki files to markdown, using the vimwiki_md_ex expressions file for sed.
 Still a work-in-progress and probably very buggy.
 * `vwtags.py`: generate ctags tag files for vimwiki documents.
 * `wattpad-scrape`: downloads a Wattpad book as an EPUB file.
 Usage: `wattpad-scrape $wattpad_url`
+* `weather`: show the weather for a city, pass the city as an argument. uses http://wttr.in.

 ## Binaries in `dotfiles/bin`:
 These are third-party binaries that I didn't write.
 I don't take credit for any of them.
 I only have them in the folder for convenience.